turingschool/curriculum/source/projects/jscontact.markdown

 #### Writing a Phone Numbers Partial

-Now create a file named @/views/people/_phone_numbers.html.erb@.
+Now create a file named `/views/people/_phone_numbers.html.erb`.
 In that template, render a UL tags that contain LIs for each phone number attached to `person`.
 The LI should contain the number and a link that has the text "edit" and points to the `edit_phone_number_path` for that phone number.

 Check it out in your browser and, when you think it's right, run `rake` and your integration tests should pass.

 #### Editing Workflow

 Click one of the edit links and you'll jump to the edit form.
-This form is simplified to just the number because it uses the @/view/phone_numbers/_form.html.erb@ that we modified previously.
+This form is simplified to just the number because it uses the `/view/phone_numbers/_form.html.erb` that we modified previously.

 Change the phone number, click the update button, and the processing will work fine.
 But it redirects you to the phone number's `show` page.
-Instead, modify the @phone_numbers_controller.rb@ so it redirect's you to that phone number's person's `show` page.
+Instead, modify the `phone_numbers_controller.rb` so it redirect's you to that phone number's person's `show` page.

 #### Fixing the Index

 We were using that helper on the index view, too.
-Open up @/views/people/index.html.erb@ and replace the call to the helper with a call to `render`.
+Open up `/views/people/index.html.erb` and replace the call to the helper with a call to `render`.

 Open the index page in the browser and boom, it'll crash.
-The partial is expecting to access a session variable ``person@, but that doesn't exist in the index view.
+The partial is expecting to access a session variable `@person`, but that doesn't exist in the index view.

 Instead we need to pass in the phone numbers, just like we did with the helper.
 Here's the Rails 3 way to do it: